sassyn/xrtc/README.md

 WebRTC client C   <---ICE port2--->  WebRTC server(Janus/..)
 ```

+Two connections: one HTTP/WS connection and another WebRTC-ICE.

-The clients must connect to the same WebRTC server for interacting with each other.
+The clients must connect to the same WebRTC server directly for interaction.

-And also the WebRTC server(Janus) need to use different ports for different clients.
+And some WebRTC server(Janus) need to use different ports for different clients (WebRTC-ICE).

 However, most servers only provide limited ports for security.